 As of December 8th 2015, TLCHD has 70.98% of the total required documentation collected for our PHAB application!
 Download our PHAB Progress Snapshot

-The Public Health Accreditation Board (PHAB) recently released a new video showcasing the benefits accreditation brings to health departments and communities.
+The Public Health Accreditation Board (PHAB) has released a new video showcasing the benefits accreditation brings to health departments and communities.
 Follow the link below:

 The accreditation assessment process provides valuable, measurable feedback to health departments on their strengths and areas for improvement.